ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.9.1 (21 Aug 2019) =

+* Major Feature: Reviews Module :- Allow users to manually add reviews from more than 80+ platforms and show it on the website with schema markup #325
+* Added: FAQ schema type #402
+* Enhancement: Added some more fields in the product schema #360
+* Bug Fixed: Error in Breadcrumb when using custom post type #403

 = 1.9 (03 Aug 2019) =

 * Major Feature: Reviews Module :- Allow users to manually add reviews from more than 80+ platforms and show it on the website with schema markup #325